Severe Thunderstorm Warning issued for Blaine, Dewey, Major by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Blaine, Dewey, Major by NWS

-Effective: 2021-09-07 19:08:00 CDT Expires: 2021-09-07 19:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Blaine; Dewey; Major A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM CDT FOR NORTHWESTERN BLAINE...NORTHEASTERN DEWEY AND EASTERN MAJOR COUNTIES At 706 PM CDT, severe thunderstorms were located along a line extending from 5 miles southwest of Ringwood to 3 miles southeast of Fairview to 5 miles north of Canton Lake, moving south at 15 mph.
-THESE ARE DESTRUCTIVE STORMS FOR areas around Fairview, Isabella and Canton Lake.
-HAZARD...80 mph wind gusts and ping pong ball size hail.
-SOURCE...Broadcast media.
-IMPACT...Flying debris will be dangerous to those caught without shelter.
-Mobile homes will be heavily damaged.
-Expect considerable damage to roofs, windows, and vehicles.
-Extensive tree damage and power outages are likely.
-Locations impacted include Fairview, Ringwood, Cleo Springs, Longdale, Ames, Canton Lake, Orienta, Isabella and Homestead.
-THUNDERSTORM DAMAGE THREAT...DESTRUCTIVE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...80 MPHalerts.weather.gov
+Effective: 2021-09-07 18:50:00 CDT Expires: 2021-09-07 19:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Blaine; Dewey; Major The National Weather Service in Norman has issued a * Severe Thunderstorm Warning for Northwestern Blaine County in northwestern Oklahoma Northeastern Dewey County in northwestern Oklahoma Eastern Major County in northwestern Oklahoma * Until 730 PM CDT. * At 650 PM CDT, severe thunderstorms were located along a line extending from 5 miles west of Ringwood to near Fairview to 7 miles east of Orion, moving south at 15 mph.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+SOURCE...Radar indicated.
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Fairview, Ringwood, Cleo Springs, Longdale, Ames, Canton Lake, Orienta, Isabella and Homestead.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0